Can I Monetize Patents Through Licensing Without Selling Them

 3. Negotiate Terms

 The last step in this is the negotiation of terms of a licensing agreement.
-This will detail what you are being given and for how long and what rights involved.
+This will detail what you are being given and for how long and what rights are involved.
 Negotiate all these factors.
 That includes

 1. Royalty Rates: Percentage sales from the licensee of your patent.